robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 Because the UNO's single serial port is used for programming, this library makes use of the AltSoftwareSerial library from PJRC by default.
-If you're using an UNO, you'll therefor want to download and install that library as well.
+If you're using an UNO, you'll therefore want to download and install that library as well.
 Be sure to include both library headers at the top of your sketch.
 (See the example sketches)

 ```